Luck of the Draw (board game): Objective

 The objective is to collect the most category cards.

 Gameplay

 Gameplay consists of a drawing phase and a voting phase.

 Drawing phase

 One player selects a Subject card from the Subject box.
 Another player rolls the die and inverts the sand timer.
 Then all players have 45 seconds to draw the subject that matches the number rolled.

 As drawings are completed, they are placed face down in the center of the play surface.
 All remaining players must place their drawings face down on the play surface when the timer expires.

 Voting phase

 One player then mixes the drawings, arranges them face up such that each is visible to all players, and places a randomly selected colored chip on the corner of each.
 Another player rolls the die to determine how many category cards will be voted on for the round.
-One players draws the first Category card from the Categories box and reads it aloud.
+One player draws the first Category card from the Categories box and reads it aloud.